ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ---

 ## Function - Outbound Email: Send Email
-Send a plain text or HTML-formatted email with Resilient Incident details in the email body as well as incident attachments added to this outgoing email.
+Send a plain text or HTML-formatted email with SOAR Incident details in the email body as well as incident attachments added to this outgoing email.

  ![screenshot: fn-send-email ](./doc/screenshots/fn_send_email.png)